FelixHenninger/lab.js/readme.md

-The students and teaching assistants in the graduate course *Research Methods in Cognitive Psychology* at the University of Koblenz-Landau inspire the continued development of this library, and have provided countless valuable insights and sparked ideas through questions and discussions.
+The students and teaching assistants in the graduate course *Research Methods in Cognitive Psychology* at the University of Koblenz-Landau inspire the continued development of this library, and have provided countless valuable insights and sparked many of the ideas embodied in this project through questions and discussions.

 ####Institutional support